subash-0/3sTime/README.md

 ```
 ## Options

-The `nepTime` function accepts an options object to customize the appearance and format of the time display.
+The `NepTime` function accepts an options object to customize the appearance and format of the time display.

 | Option      | Type   | Default   | Description                                                      |
 |-------------|--------|-----------|------------------------------------------------------------------|